 It makes the statue look interesting with a shiny spot on it, and a line of visitors waiting for a turn to touch it.
 I didn't wait for a turn to try it, so couldn't tell you if the part about luck was true.

 Aside of legend and history, fun and interesting tid-bits, Charles Bridge is a spectacular landmark.
 With no cars driving across it, it is a favorite walking spot for locals and visitors alike.
 During the busiest times of the day it turns into a bazaar for street vendors, artists and other entertainers, as well as a place for beggars to make a buck.

 Two towers, The Old Town Bridge Tower and Judith Tower, stand as sentinels on the two sides.

 3. Prague Castle and Saint Vitus Cathedral

-St Vitus Cathedral is the biggest and most important cathedral in the Czech Republic.
-Located within the Prague Castle, it is a one of the greatest example of Gothic Architecture.
+Of all the wonders in the Castle, St Vitus Cathedral is the most spectacular, both outside and inside.
+It is the biggest and most important cathedral in the Czech Republic, and one of the greatest example of Gothic Architecture.

 4. Petrin Hill

 For a bit of quiet, out of the hustle and bustle and crowds of the city, a good place to go is Petrin Hill.
 Though in the middle of the city, this area is green and lush, and it feels miles away from the it.